Guilty: Jury rejects private investigator's 'gullible' defence in Trelise Cooper fashion heist case

 "Yeah, maybe," Stephens responded on the witness stand when Crown prosecutor Frances Gourlay asked her if a loose acquaintance showing up at her house late at night with two suitcases full of high-end fashion seemed at the time to be too good to be true.
 "I guess.
 I can't remember."

-The man, Nicholas James Bush, was sentenced earlier this month to two years and five months' imprisonment after pleading guilty to burglarising Cooper's Newmarket office in October 2020, pilfering about 2000 high-fashion clothing items valued at roughly $750,000.
+The man, Nicholas James Bush, was sentenced earlier this month to two years and five months' imprisonment after pleading guilty to the burglary of Cooper's Newmarket office in October 2020, pilfering about 2000 high-fashion clothing items valued at roughly $750,000.

 Police executed a search warrant at Stephens' Onehunga home one month after the heist, recovering 18 items of stolen clothing that they valued at about $12,200.

 Stephens declined to talk to police after her arrest.
-On the witness stand, however, she said she had no idea the Trelise Cooper office had been burglarised and she didn't know the items at her house were stolen until her arrest.
+On the witness stand, however, she said she had no idea the Trelise Cooper office had been burgled and she didn't know the items at her house were stolen until her arrest.

 Prosecutors were tasked with convincing jurors that Stephens either outright knew the items were stolen or she acted recklessly - taking an unreasonable risk that the clothes were stolen and going ahead with the purchase anyway.